whitschroder/symposium/_sources/potree.md

 # Editing the HTML

-You can directly edit the newly create index.html file to personalize the point cloud.
+You can directly edit the newly created index.html file to personalize the point cloud.
 For example, you can add a title.
 Under the line that reads:

 ```